justjam2013/homebridge-virtual-accessories/README.md

 > [!NOTE]
 > `acccessoryName` is the name that will apppear on the Homekit tile for the accessory, as well as the accessory header in the plugin config.
 While a unique name is not required, it is recommended to assign different names to each accessory.
 As Vitual Accessories For Homebridge uses `accessoryID` as the unique identifier, **you can change the accessory name at any time**, if you so choose to.
 The name change will be propagated to the Home app.

+It is recommended to use the Homebridge UI to configure this plugin, as the requirements may vary based on the property value selections.
+If you choose to manually create or modify the accessory JSON configurations, the following configurations are references and do not cover all of the different value permutations.
+Please adjust for your requirements.

 <span align="right">
   <h6>